Curovearth/Learning-Linux/02-Creating and Editing Files/README.md

 ## Creating and Editing Files

-We do this with the help of a variety of command-line or GUI-based text editors
+1. We do this with the help of a variety of command-line or GUI-based text editors.
+2. gedit is a GUI-based editor that provides many features to simplify your work
+3. GNU nano is a command line editor that provides similar functionality in a command line format

+---

 ## GNU nano Commands